 All the plaster-work on the ceiling, the marble columns, the statues in the niches, and the construction in the cathedral are all painted to fool the eye.
 I wandered around with my eyes on a ceiling that wasn’t really there – yet there was a ceiling, but it was all oeil painting.
 It’s difficult to describe, but wonderful to experience and makes it not only one of the best things in this old town and also a peaceful place to rest yourself.

-Cool things to do in Chambéry
+Things to do in Chambéry

-Chambéry Market
+Taste the Treats at Chambéry Market

 I love wandering around a market.
 I believe it’s the best places to feel like a local.
 In Chambéry, it’s possible to fill up on loads of good food, like saucisson and Reblochon cheese, among other local products, at the Chambéry Market.